xNaCly/portfolio/content/articles/2022_07_30_linux_guide_for_powerusers.md

 > Manjaro is not superior or inferior to any other Linux distribution, they all do the same.
 Manjaro has its own package
 > manager, themes, tools and custom Kernels.

-The above was taken from the manjaro download page and i agree wholeheartedly.
+The above was taken from the manjaro download page and i agree wholeheartedly with the first part.
 Roll a die and pick a random distro, it won't really matter.

 #### Rolling release vs Stable release (Continuous delivery)